 - Ergonomically designed grooves and lashing holes for use as a spear

 - Handle Material Glass-filled nylon with TPV overmold

 - Sheath Material: Ballistic nylon with fire retardant coating

 We have used the knife for the past several months for a variety of tasks, including cutting, chopping, and digging and the Gerber LMF II has held up pretty well.
 It’s blade resists marring, and holds its edge fairly well.
 When the esge is starting to dull, the integrated sharpener in the sheaf will bring back a usable sharp edge quickly.

 I liked that the included sheath has Molle compatible mounting provisions, as well as thigh and ankle straps.
 I attached the sheath to my EDC bag in a position that allows quick and easy access without even needing to remove the backpack.
 The sheath is very durable constructed, and provides a very positive grip on the knife when it is holstered.

 Another very nice feature is that the handle provides a divot on both sides and several holes so that it can easily be lashed onto a pole and used as a spear.
-The rubber texture of the grip, combined with the divet and a tight lash makes for a fairly secure attachement.
+The rubber texture of the grip, combined with the divot and a tight lash makes for a fairly secure attachment.

 Of the two knifes we purchased for review, we did manage to break the impact pommel off of the handle of one of them after repeatedly throwing the knife at a large log blank.
 The pommel broke off right where the electrical insulating substrate separates the hardened pommel from the rest of the knife tang.
 This of course was not intended to be a throwing knife, and they do offer another version without the electrical insulator feature as well.
 Overall this is not the nicest knife we have seem, but considering it can be had for about $70, it is a great value, and a very good knife at that price point.